gsmainclusivetechlab/mmapi-android-sdk/README.md

 //Declare the configuration parameter

-    private String consumerKey;//optional parameter is NO_AUTH
-    private String consumerSecret;//optional paramater if the security level is NO_AUTH private Enum securityOption;// options  NO_AUTH , DEVELOPMENT_LEVEL, STANDARD_LEVEL, ENHANCED_LEVEL,
+    private String consumerKey;//optional paramater if the security level is NO_AUTH private String consumerSecret;//optional paramater if the security level is NO_AUTH private Enum securityOption;// options  NO_AUTH , DEVELOPMENT_LEVEL, STANDARD_LEVEL, ENHANCED_LEVEL,
     private String callBackURL;//The backend server URL for your app for handling callbacks in application